jbengtsson/thor-scsi-lib/python/examples/use_cases/inversion/radia/apple-ii/README.md

-# APPLE-II RADIA toolkit v0.2.4
+# APPLE-II RADIA toolkit v0.3.0

 A parameterized APPLE-II reference model for RADIA.
-Version 0.2.4 preserves the v0.2.3 modeling and validation workflow and corrects a macOS-only test-harness PATH defect discovered during target-machine validation.
-It includes a persistent four-row device, bounded phase optimization, numerical quality gates, field integrals, higher-harmonic fitting, and reference-data comparison.
+Version 0.3.0 adds an explicit horizontal inter-array gap, an explicit end-block length, exact block geometry/magnetization records, and optional per-row field diagnostics.
+It retains the persistent four-row device, bounded phase optimization, numerical quality gates, field integrals, higher-harmonic fitting, and reference-data comparison.

 This remains a **generic reference model**, not a certified replica of a specific ESRF or MAX IV insertion device.
 Device-faithful conclusions require exact